dcomtois/summarytools/README.md

 ## Final notes

+Visit my professionnal site to learn more about what I do and services I offer: [www.statconseil.com](http://www.statconseil.com)

 The package comes with no guarantees.
 It is a work in progress and feedback / feature requests are most welcome.
 Just write me an email at dominic.comtois (at) gmail.com, or open an [Issue](https://github.com/dcomtois/summarytools/issues) in case you find a bug.